 The Jeff Metcalf Internship Program

 The Jeff Metcalf Internship Program is the flagship internship program for University of Chicago undergraduate students.
-For more than 20 years, this legacy program has recognized the contributions of Harold “Jeff” Metcalf, AM ’52, who was Dean of Students at the Graduate School of Business (now Chicago Booth) from 1956 to 1975.
+For the last 25 years, this legacy program has recognized the contributions of Harold “Jeff” Metcalf, AM ’52, who was Dean of Students at the Graduate School of Business (now Chicago Booth) from 1956 to 1975.
 The program pays tribute to Jeff’s dedication to helping students both within the University, and beyond.

 Students who complete Metcalf internships work at some of the top organizations across the country and around the world, where they complete substantive projects throughout the summer and academic year.
 During the 2019-2020 academic year, over 3,000 Metcalf internship were offered at more than 1,300 organizations.